menandmice/micetro_docs/guides/user-manual/dhcp_superscopes.rst

 1. On the **DHCP Superscopes** tab, click :guilabel:`Create superscope`.

-2. Enter a name for the superscope and select the DHCP server where it will be hosted.
+2. Enter an identifying name for the superscope and select the DHCP server where it will be hosted.
 Optionally, add a description.

 3. Click :guilabel:`Next` to proceed.

-4. You can add scopes to the superscope immediately or choose to add them later.
+4. From a list of server-defined scopes, select one or more to add to the superscope.
+If you want to add scopes later, click Next without selecting anything.

   .. image:: ../../images/create-superscope.png
     :width: 70%